himmelblau-idm/aad-join-spec/aad-join-spec.md

  </tr>
 </tbody></table>

-The authorization token must be granted via a ConfidentialClientApplication against the Intune Portal client.
+The authorization token must be granted via a PublicClientApplication using the Microsoft Authentication Broker application while requesting access to the Device Registration Service application resource.

 <table class="protocol-table"><thead>